-We provide independent advice, research and analysis to support the Scottish Government as it develops and implements policies on adapting to the changing climate and the transition to net zero.
+We provide independent advice, research and analysis to support the Scottish Government as it develops policies on adapting to the changing climate and transitioning to net zero.

 Our members have wide-ranging expertise on how we can reduce the greenhouse gas emissions that cause climate change, how different sectors can adapt to Scotland's changing climate, and how to create climate change policies that are fair and make the most of Scotland's assets.

-Our aim is to be a world-renowned Centre of Expertise.
-We use our academic network locally, nationally and internationally to deliver objective, independent, integrated and authoritative evidence.
+Our aim is to be a world-renowned centre of expertise.
+We use our academic network locally, nationally and internationally to deliver objective, independent and integrated evidence.

-ClimateXChange liaises closely with other Scottish Government funded initiatives, like Adaptation Scotland, to minimize gaps or overlaps between our services.
+ClimateXChange liaises closely with other initiatives funded by Scottish Government, such as Adaptation Scotland, to minimize gaps or overlaps between our services.
 We also work closely with the UK Committee on Climate Change, UK Climate Impacts Partnership (UKCIP), Living With Environmental Change (LWEC), the UK Energy Research Centre (UKERC) and the Met Office.
 This ensures that we share the latest and best data and research insights.